Mustard2/MustardTools/README.md

 - mouth controller (for quicker mouth poses) generator
 - Keyframes Slide function, to scale a specific set of bones and move the other keyframes preserving their distance (BETA)
 - additional tools (OptiX Compatibility)
-- full and only compatibility with Blender 2.83/2.90
+- full compatibility with Blender >=2.83

 ## Instructions